-Operations and maintenance and Contracts are externally tendered.
-Professional services are supplied by MWH and other consultants.
+Physical works are externally tendered.
+Professional services are supplied by external consultants.
 Details are discussed in Section 4.4.

-Figure S-3: Asset Management Team Roles (taken from IIMM 2011) and Asset Management Teams at Tasman District Council
+Figure S-2: Asset Management Team Roles

-S.4.2 Asset Management Plans
+S.4.2.
+Asset Management Plans

 Asset Management plans need to be robust and set out clear future strategies and programmes.
-This document is a key part of the Asset Management process and will be updated on a regular basis in between AMP planning cycles.
+This document is a key part of the asset management process and will be updated on a regular basis in between AMP planning cycles.

-S.4.3 Information Systems and Tools
+S.4.3.
+Information Systems and Tools

 The Council has a variety of systems and tools that support effective operation and maintenance, record asset data, and enable that data to be analysed to support optimal asset programmes.
-These are detailed below.
-There is a continual push to incorporate all asset data into the core AM systems where possible; where not possible, attempts are made to integrate or link systems so that they can be easily accessed.
+These are detailed below in Figure S-3.
+There is a continual push to incorporate all asset data into the core asset management systems where possible; where not possible, attempts are made to integrate or link systems so that they can be easily accessed.

-Figure S-2 shows how the various systems used in the Council inter-relate.
+Figure S-3 shows how the various systems used in the Council inter-relate.

-Figure S-2: Systems used for Asset Management at Tasman District Council
+Figure S-3: Systems used for Asset Management